WELCOME & ANNOUNCEMENTS

 PRAYER AFTER COMMUNION

-Please remember our homebound and senior care residents: Merle Roelofs, Carla Erickson, Joyce Hanlon, Lee Fishbaugher, Walt Ward, Mel Mikkelson.
+Please Remember Our Homebound and Senior Care Residents: Merle Roelofs, Lee Fishbaugher, Walt Ward, Mel Mikkelson.

 Liturgy taken from sundaysandseasons.com.
 Copyright 2014 Augsburg Fortress.
 All rights reserved.
 Reprinted by permission under Augsburg Fortress Liturgies Annual License #SB134626.
 CCLI Streaming License #20959486